 - Era of global village - Global financial crisis of 2008: The world is economically interdependent.
-As the international flow of money becomes more open, one country's economic boom as well as crisis has a big impact on the economy of other countries.
+As the international flow of money becomes more open, one country's economic boom or crisis has a big impact on the economy of other countries.
 The financial crisis that started in the United States in 2008, brought global economic downturn. - Global spread of COVID-19: Ebola, SARS and COVID-19 are infectious diseases that broke out in a specific region and spread worldwide.
-COVID-19 spread especially quickly and within one year of the first confirmed case, led to 60 million confirmed cases worldwide and 1.4 million deaths.
+COVID-19, in particular, has spread at a very rapid pace, leading to approximately 760 million confirmed cases worldwide and around 6.9 million deaths since it first emerged, up to the present time (2024)